Justin-Insight/mymindteam.com/content/test/child/remote-specialty-testing-children.md

     parent: Child Testing
     identifier: Child Specialty Testing
 seo:
-  page_title: 'Specialty Testing for Children - Mind Team '
+  page_title: "Specialty Testing for Children - Mind Team "
   meta_description: >-
     Get the accommodated testing or professional proctoring your child needs for a variety of exams and specialty school evaluations.